itoth43/Tutorial-Unity3d-and-VR/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This GitHub page will also go into detail about the following:

-    - Creating a project
-        - Building the environment
-            - interactive and static elements
-            - Adding lighting
-            - Creating UI for VR (in World Space)
-            - Scene Manager
-        - Scripts

 ### Installing and Important Files